Naiade – by Lila ~ after Henri Fantin Latour

 There is a common occurrence of emerging artists copying other artists work and/or style.
 They try their hand at copying a famous work, and produce their own little copy of Van Gogh’s Sunflowers for their kitchen.
 I created my own copy of La Tour’s Naiade, for myself, as shown above.
 She has never left my dining room.

-Copying, in this case, it can begin innocently in an art workshop where students are taught to how to paint a canvas from start to finish.
-They follow along, painting in a step-by-step fashion in order to produce a finished piece that resembles the instructor’s work.
+Copying, in this case, can begin innocently in an art workshop where students are taught how to paint a canvas from start to finish.
+They follow along, painting in a step-by-step method in order to produce a finished piece that resembles the instructor’s work.
 But when does the copying go too far and who draws the line? (no pun intended).

 Here’s an example:

 I saw a painting up for sale in a gift shop/gallery in a small town.
 I have a photographic memory and I recognized the cornfield scene and the style to be that of a well-known local art teacher.
 It was a pretty good copy of his work, but the colours did not compare.
 Looking more closely, I noticed that the piece was created by one of his students, whom I knew as well.
 There was a problem.
 This student had put the copy of his painting up for sale to the public without the statement “after John Smith”, which should have followed the student artist’s name.
 She presented this copy of his painting for sale – as her own.

 If you are an artist and you copy a painting, or even a photographer’s scenic landscape shot from a wall calendar – you must give credit where credit is due.
 The original artwork is the vision, composition and creation of the original creator.
 When you sign that copied work, it must state “after _________” , the original artist.